Sunday, August 30, 2009

 We were uncertain of our band name, but I assumed it was Pope Urban 20,000.
 (I had already been in bands called Pope Urban II and Pope Urban 2000.)
 So, I eventually discovered that my band-mate was more interested in having drinks, watching TV and even walking his dog than creating our unique blend of rock, and so our band spiraled out of control, like a True Hollywood Story.

 As for our sound, we had the same reaction after every song.
 We would nod our heads and say, "That was excellent, man!"
 Then, one of us would say, "It was great. ...
-But, again, it sounded too much like the Miami Vice."
+But, again, it sounded too much like the theme song to Miami Vice."

 At the time, I could not figure out at all why every song sounded like the theme to Miami Vice, no matter how hard we tried to escape it.
 It was only years later that I realized the drum machine gave us that sound.
 Though both of us are Caucasian, it's safe to say we were the Crockett and Tubbs of rock.